Aphion/mkchroot/README.md

 mkchroot Readme:
 ==================================

-Script for setting-up a Raspbian chroot directory for developing software for the Raspberry Pi (http://raspberrypi.org) on your Linux desktop computer.
+Script for setting-up a Debian chroot directory for developing software for the [Raspberry Pi](http://raspberrypi.org) on your Linux desktop computer.
 The script can also help you bind-mount /dev, /proc and /sys filesystems to enable device access and networking inside your chroot, unmount bind-mounts and start a chrooted shell or execute a chrooted command.

 Usage:

 mkchroot
                 (with no arguments will create a chroot in the working directory) mkchroot [workdir] [chroot name] [distribution] [mirror]
                 (name, distrib and mirror are not mandatory for they get default values)